 Knowledge of the English language is required through language certification assessed by the Commission or achievement of a degree in English.

-Selection is based on the evaluation of the academic curriculum, a letter of motivation and an interview.
+Selection is based on the evaluation of the academic curriculum and an interview.

 Further details can be found in the call for applications